 You may not be able to serve as many fish meals as you’d like.
 However, there are other ways to get the health benefits from our oceans.
 Here are five supplements you might consider making staples in your diet:

-Spirulina.
+1. Spirulina.
 Spirulina is a type of single-celled, blue-green algae that grows in fresh warm waters around the world.
-Used as a food source since ancient times, spirulina is a natural source of chlorophyll – the pigment that plants use to convert sunlight into energy – and also vitamins, minerals and protein.
+Used as a food source since ancient times, spirulina is a natural source of chlorophyll–the pigment that plants use to convert sunlight into energy– and also vitamins, minerals and protein.

 Many people take spirulina in powdered form, stirring a teaspoon into a beverage or mixing it with foods such as applesauce or yogurt.
 Spirulina can also be found incorporated into some healthy snack foods, such as Raw Revolution Spirulina Dream Organic Live Food Bars, or in convenient take-anywhere tablets.

-Omega-3s.
-Omega-3 essential fatty acids are found naturally in fatty fish, such as salmon, tuna and cod, and also in some plants.
-Two types of omega-3s – DHA and EPA – have demonstrated ability to protect the heart, maintain healthy cognitive function, support healthy moods and even assist in joint comfort and flexibility.*
+3. Omega-3s.
+Omega-3 essential fatty acids are found naturally in fatty fish oil, from salmon, tuna and cod, and also in some plants.
+Two types of omega-3s–DHA and EPA-– have demonstrated ability to protect the heart, maintain healthy cognitive function, support healthy moods and even assist in joint comfort and flexibility.*

 While eating fresh fish is an ideal way to obtain omega-3s, fish oil supplements (liquid or softgels) are another option.
 If you’re vegan, vegetarian or prefer not to eat fish, DHA derived from algae is also available in supplement form.